coder-newcomer/consoleRPG/README.md

 An [RPG](https://wikipedia.org/wiki/RPG "Role-playing game (RPG)") Game made with [HTML](https://wikipedia.org/wiki/HTML "Hypertext Markup Language"), [CSS](https://wikipedia.org/wiki/CSS "Cascading Style Sheet"), [Javascript](https://id.wikipedia.org/wiki/JavaScript "Javascript"), and some web [framework](#technology-used-on-this-project "See below") for the GUI.

 ## 📄Description & Inpiration
-It is focused as casual RPG game on a web.
+It's focused as casual RPG game on a web.
 What you need is just playing it like clicking button, managing item, creating, mining, foraging, fight, waiting, gacha, and/or do anything you can do inside the game.

 This game inspired from a [Whatsapp Bot](# "Source Needed!")
 RPG game and the original RPG game element.
 But because of limitations of my devices that cannot use any of game engine and my acknowledge, i try to bring it on web instead.